dbcrossbar/dbcrossbar/guide/src/bigml.md

 You can also specify the following `--to-arg` values:

 - `name`: The human-readable name of the resource to create.
 - `optype_for_text`: The BigML optype to use for text fields.
 This defaults to `text`.
 You may want to set it to `categorical` if your text fields contain a small set of fixed strings.
+But you should probably use `dbcrossbar`'s `{ "one_of": string_list }` types instead, which will always map to `categorical`.
 - `tag`: This may be specified repeatedly to attach tags to the created resources.

 ## Supported features